velles/aws-api-gateway-ses/README.md

 ## Manual Tests

-Use this CURL, replace `AWS-API-GATEWAY-URL` with your coresponign API Gateway link.
+Use this CURL, replace `AWS-API-GATEWAY-URL` with your corresponding API Gateway link.
 It can be found under **Dashboard** in AWS CLI or as the output of the CDK deployment.

 - RUN: